mariadb-corporation/MaxScale/Documentation/Filters/Masking.md

 `ENUM` and `SET`.
 If the type of the column is something else, then no masking will be performed.

-The masking filter can only work on payloads less than 16MB.
-If the masking filter encounters payloads larger than that, the value of the parameter `large_payloads` specifies how such payloads should be treated.
+Currently, the masking filter can only work on packets whose payload is less than 16MB.
+If the masking filter encounters a packet whose payload is exactly that, thus indicating a situation where the payload is delivered in multiple packets, the value of the parameter `large_payloads` specifies how the masking filter should handle the situation.

 ## Configuration